 Let me start by saying that I have no medical training.
 My tips worked for me, but always check with your doctor and nurse before trying anything new.
 These tips are in no way expert or medical advice.

 I’m a problem-solver.
 It makes me feel complete to plan, organize and problem-solve.
 Even as I was laying in the hospital for five days (like an overturned turtle on my back), I was problem-solving better ways to work through my recovery and get myself home as soon as possible.
-If you’re heading home soon, be sure to check out my Tips for Recovering at Home.
+If you’re heading home soon, be sure to check out my Tips for Recovering from an Appendectomy at Home.

 Get Up and Out of Bed as Soon as You’re Allowed – It’s going to hurt.
 A lot.
 But if the medical staff tells you it’s okay, then you need to do it.
 The nurse will help you until you’re steady enough to do it on you own.
 Getting out of bed to use the restroom will do wonders for your attitude and getting out of bed is your first step to being able to go home.
 Take your time and work on getting yourself up and out of bed on your own.
 Honestly, what else do you have to do?